arcticoder/analog-playback-simulator/README.md

 * mplayer in system path
 * python 3.x in system path
     * pyaudio
+    * Pillow >= 2.0.0
+    * Tkinter
 * A simulated machine (JSON) and corresponding media for it.
 A sample file is included with the project but no media files yet (copyright issues).

 # Usage
 python aps.py -i <infile> -s <sim_machine_file.json>
+infile is audio media, sim_machine_file is a machine state graph

+# Simulated Machine File
-infile is audio media, sim_machine_file is a machine state graph encoded as an adjacency list (see sample_sm.json for example).
+This is a state graph encoded as an adjacency list in JSON format(see sample_sm.json for example).
 Sound effects and animation paths go in here.

-Where infile is the media to be loaded.
+This must have initial_state, loaded_started, loaded_stopped, unloaded_stopped, and loaded_paused keys as they're the basic functionality common to all media players and they are used to send commands to mplayer.